18alantom/fex/README.md

 | arm  | works      | might-work | ??      |
 | x86  | might-work | works      | ??      |

-Currently fex only has shell integration for zsh.
+Currently fex only has shell integration for Zsh.
 Fish and bash integrations will be added.

 ## Notes